gmou3/ip-to-location/README.md

 ## Usage

-Run the compiled `ip-to-location` executable with an `IP` address as the argument.
+Run the compiled `ip-to-location` executable with an `IP` address as an argument.
 For example, to get the location of your own `IP`, run
 ```bash
 ./ip-to-location $(curl -s ifconfig.me)
 ```